 Some various projects students may be a partner of include:

-- Co-designing and contributing to the development of curriculum.
+- Co-designing and contributing to the development of the curriculum.

 - Researching, sourcing and organizing course materials, media, and appropriate learning resources.

-- Helping design course materials such as assessments, Brightspace sites, and multimedia tools.
+- Helping design course material such as assessments, Brightspace sites, and multimedia tools.